laravel-enso/tables/README.md

 - user customizable column visibility
 - configurable action buttons
 - beautiful tag rendering for boolean flags
+- can display and format numbers as money values, and the formatting can be customized via the template
 - custom data rendering support via render functions
 - full customization via the use of scoped slots for your columns
 - smart resizing & auto-hide based on screen width.
 Data is still accessible under an optional child row